-My signature massage is not only intend to deal with physical nature only, but solely treat all aspects of individual needs, base on knowledge and know how I have gained through out my years of practicing, being a licensed massage therapist who had psychology background, studied about human dynamic, behavior patterns, perception, human relationships, belief system, cultures and so on.
+My signature massage is not only intend to deal with physical nature only, but solely treat all aspects of individual needs, base on knowledge and know how I have gained through out my years of practicing, being a licensed massage therapist who also had bachelor of science in psychology, studied about human dynamic, behavior patterns, perception, human relationships, belief system, cultures and so on.

-This practice aim to promote physical and mental well-being, raising individual awareness upon human dynamic and relationship issue which caused by physical nature, hormone deficit, blood circulation and energy blockage along whole bodily energy paths.
+This practice aim to promote physical, mental, psychological and emotional well-being, raising individual awareness upon human dynamic and relationship issue which caused by physical nature, hormone deficit, blood circulation and energy blockage along bodily energy paths.

-This practice could help diminish psychological and emotional numbness, physical fatigues, due to family duties and life circumstances which suppressing her/his sense of individuality, putting a man and woman in touch with less familiar aspects of their being.
+This practice could help diminish psychological and emotional numbness, fatigues, due to family duties and life circumstances which suppressing her/his sense of individuality, putting a man and woman in touch with less familiar aspects of their being, helping people who struggling with unrealistic belief system upon sexuality, because not every one know how human dynamics and its psychological function hand in hand.
+Because most of us have not been taught how to touch and practice self-love in a healthy manner, not knowing touching is an art which could bring a lot of physical and psychological benefits to each individual and his/her family.

-This full body relaxation massage is not a simple hands-on practice where it does not required physiological, anatomical and psychological knowledge on some level.
-The practitioner must have some ground knowledge and acknowledgement, fully self-conscious, while practicing, observing life force energy flow through out the session.
+This full body massage is not simply a hands-on practice where it does not required physiological, anatomical and psychological knowledge on some level.
+The practitioner must have some ground knowledge about human being and its bodily functions.
+Hence, the practitioner and client must be fully self-conscious and aware of the consequences, while giving and receiving massage, observing his/her own life force energy flowing through out the body.

 A master once said